 It’s not only about the aforementioned 3.5 billion AR users.
 Ad spend and revenue from AR content is also set to skyrocket.
-9 out of 10 of brands are planning on using AR in their campaigns, with reports suggesting ad spends of $2.4 billion by 2022 and generated revenues of $9.6 billion by 2020.
+9 out of 10 of brands are planning on using AR in their campaigns, with reports suggesting ad spends of $2.4 billion by 2022 and generated revenues of $15 billion.

 These are staggering numbers that really show how fast the industry is growing, and how big an effect it will have on the way brands engage with customers.